UMT-Recruiting/unitedmasters/README.md

 ## Unit tests
 The unit tests are in the file test.py.
 They contains 3 unit tests that test the basic functionality of the service.

-Example: python -m unittest test
+> python -m unittest test

 ## Notes
 I used approximately 2.5 hours for this.
 It broke down as: